 Investing in precious metals through stocks, mutual funds, and ETFs

-If you want to invest in precious metals without taking such a big risk, target a precious metals mutual fund or ETF instead of investing directly into a mining company.
+If you want to invest in precious metals without taking such a big risk, target a precious metals mutual fund or ETF instead of investing directly in a mining company.
 Most mutual funds or ETFs will have less volatility and more diversification.
 Both mutual funds and ETFs include numerous holdings.
 Some actively managed mutual funds invest in a portfolio of equities and investments selected by the fund manager based on the fund’s stated strategy, while most ETFs are more passively managed and hold a basket of stocks that follow a specific index.
 Since mutual funds and ETFs both include multiple holdings, they are more diversified than individual mining stocks.
 This can help decrease the overall risk of these resource investments.

 Investing in a precious metals mutual fund may end up being more costly than comparable ETFs